dittto/serverless-s3-assets/README.md

 - isPublic: set this to true or false to override any ACL setting.
 True is the same as `public-read` and false is the same as `private`.
 - cacheControl: Any cache control settings.
 - cacheTime: This overrides any existing cache-control settings and sets a max-age for the file.
-- contentType: The type of content we're uploading, if not obvious.
+- contentType: default type of content we're uploading, if not obvious.
+Plugin will try to derive the type from file extention first.
 - metadata: Any extra metadata to upload.

 Any other options specified will be treated as sub-folder names, like `templates` above.
 This also shows you how to have sub-folders with different settings.
 By default, all files and folders within the specified root folder name will be uploaded with the same options as that root folder.